 The major difference is football did it with four players.

-Who Was the First Black NFL Player?
+Who Were the First Black NFL Players?

 The winds were changing in 1946.
 The country was recovering from World War II and sports were rapidly growing.
 Out in Los Angeles, California, running back Kenny Washington was making a name for himself at UCLA.